hexbabe/musicaption/README.md

 Fortunately, subtitles use text + time bounds— go figure.
 Pass those into MoviePY and voila

-If you want to run this:
+If you want to run this WIP MVP:
 1. Set up your Python venv and install the requirements
 2. Install/make sure FFMPEG is installed on your system
 3. Download the vosk-model-en-us-0.22 language model from the Vosk website and unzip the folder in the outermost repo directory